SurajSSingh/Site/content/blog/better_sieve/part-0.md

 The idea for this new sieve is to start with a range of natural numbers stepping by 1 and somehow remove factors of a given prime by skipping over them to produce a next new range.
 At each successive step, the range is refined to only include primes and composites that don't hold any previous primes as factors.

-As an example, let's start with all the Natural numbers, which will be out first range (`range_0`).
+As an example, let's start with all the Natural numbers, which will be our first range (`range_0`).
 $$\mathbb{N} = range_0 = [0,1,2,3,4,5,6,7,8,9,10,\...]$$

 To begin the algorithm, we will remove $0$ and $1$.